yzerlaut/yzerlaut.github.io/openings.md

 #### _Profile_

 Graduate students or postdoctoral fellows with background in either computational neuroscience, physics, applied mathematics or quantitative/theoretical biology are primarily encouraged to apply.
-But highly motivated candidates of all profiles with will be considered.
+But highly motivated candidates of all profiles will be considered.

 #### _References_